 OCHOCO LAKE STATE PARK

-Ochoco Lake State Park, located in Oregon, is a serene and picturesque destination that offers an array of outdoor activities.
+Ochoco Lake State Park is a serene and picturesque destination that offers an array of outdoor activities.
 The park surrounds the beautiful Ochoco Reservoir which invites visitors for fishing, boating or simply enjoying its scenic beauty.
 It features campgrounds with amenities like picnic tables and restrooms making it ideal for overnight stays.
 Wildlife enthusiasts can spot various species including deer and birds while hiking through the lush green trails around the lake area.
 With stunning views of surrounding mountains coupled with tranquil ambiance, this state park provides a perfect escape into nature's lap.

 Located in Central Oregon, near the city of Prineville, this recreational area was initially established as a reservoir.
 The creation of the lake dates back to 1920 when Ochoco Dam was constructed on Ochoco Creek for irrigation purposes.